See index to all the chapters for Putting Out the Planetary Fire

 - $10 billion for investment tax credits for new manufacturing facilities that make clean tech like EVs, wind turbines and solar panels;

-- to use the Defense Production Act to speed up manufacturing of things like heat pumps, as well as processing critical minerals;
+- $500 million to use the Defense Production Act to speed up manufacturing of things like heat pumps, as well as processing critical minerals;

 - Up to $20 billion in loans to construct new manufacturing facilities for clean vehicles.

-There were various government incentives that existed before the IRA.
+Various government incentives existed before the IRA.
 Federal tax incentives included the Renewable Electricity Production Tax Credit (PTC), the Investment Tax Credit (ITC), the Residential Energy Credit, and the Modified Accelerated Cost-Recovery System (MACRS).
 Grant and loan programs are available from federal government agencies such as the Departments of Agriculture, Energy, and Interior.
 Most states also have some financial incentives available for renewable energy equipment.

 Renewable portfolio standards (RPS) require that a percentage of electric power sales in a state comes from renewable energy sources.
 Some states have specific mandates for power generation from renewable energy, and some states have voluntary goals.